Tauromachian/vue-simple-stepper/README.md

 # Stepper Component

-The Stepper component is a versatile UI element designed to guide users through a multi-step process, like a registration form or setup process.
+Stepper component designed to guide users through a multi-step process, like a registration form or setup process.
 It provides a clear indication of the current, completed, and upcoming steps, and also allows for navigating between these steps.

 ## Features